gmc-code/PC-algorithms1/docs/maths_python/bisection.rst

 | Numerical methods are algorithms that can be used to approximate the roots of a function.

 | The bisection method works by repeatedly dividing an interval in half and checking which half contains a root.
-The method starts with an interval `[a,b]` such that `f(a)` and `f(b)` have opposite signs, which means that there must be at least one root in the interval.
-The midpoint of the interval is calculated as `c = (a + b) / 2`, and the function is evaluated at this point.
-If `f(c)` is zero, then `c` is a root of the function.
+| The method starts with an interval `[a,b]` such that `f(a)` and `f(b)` have opposite signs, which means that there must be at least one root in the interval.
+| The midpoint of the interval is calculated as `c = (a + b) / 2`, and the function is evaluated at this point.
+| If `f(c)` is zero, then `c` is a root of the function.
 Otherwise, the sign of `f(c)` is compared to the sign of `f(a)` and `f(b)`.
-If `f(c)` has the same sign as one of the endpoints, then the root must be in the other half of the interval, so the interval is updated accordingly.
-This process is repeated until a sufficiently accurate approximation of the root is found.
+| If `f(c)` has the same sign as one of the endpoints, then the root must be in the other half of the interval, so the interval is updated accordingly.
+| This process is repeated until a sufficiently accurate approximation of the root is found.

 | It's important to choose an appropriate initial interval or initial guess and to monitor the convergence of the method to ensure that it's providing accurate results.

 ----

-Bisection with specified | Iterations
+Bisection with specified Iterations
 ------------------------------------------

 | Pseudocode for the bisection method is below.
 | This code defines a function bisection that takes four arguments: f, a, b, and max_iter.
 | The function checks if the product of f(a) and f(b) is greater than 0 and returns "Invalid interval" if it is.
 | Otherwise, it enters a while loop that iterates max_iter times.
-| In each | Iteration, the code calculates the midpoint between a and b and checks if f(mid) is equal to 0.
+| In each iteration, the code calculates the midpoint between a and b and checks if f(mid) is equal to 0.
 | If it is, the function returns mid.
 | If not, the code checks if the product of f(a) and f(mid) is less than 0.
 | If it is, the value of b is updated to be equal to mid.